 Canada’s largest living history museum offers lots to do year-round.
 Book a dinner reservation at Selkirk Grille, go on a horse-drawn wagon ride, get ice cream and ride the Ferris wheel or hop aboard the S.S.
 Moyie Paddlewheeler on the Glenmore Reservoir.
 Plus, you can participate in daily activities such as catching a live street theatre production or take in a live demonstration for traditional First Nations’ hunting tools.

 1900 Heritage Dr. S.W., 403-268-8500, heritagepark.ca

-Challenge each other to a friendly round of bowling in an adults-only atmosphere (after 7 p.m.).
-This is also a great spot for a group date.
-After, continue the fun at ping pong or pinball.
-End the night upstairs with beers at National on 10th or cocktails at the Bourbon Room.
+Bowling in a bar is the ultimate couples date night activity.
+Challenge each other to a friendly round of bowling in an adults-only atmosphere (after 7 p.m.) and choose your eats from the full National menu.
+Lanes accommodate up to eight people, so this is a great spot for double or group dates.
+Extend the evening by playing ping pong or pinball and end the night upstairs with beers at National on 10th or cocktails at the Bourbon Room.

 341 10 Ave.
 S.W., ntnl.ca